To say rape can’t happen in a marriage is wrong!

 Answer:

-The definition for "rape" you are blindly following is a modern-day creation.
+The definition of "rape" you are blindly following is a modern-day creation.
 From the same legal dictionary, "Beginning in the 1970s, state legislatures and courts expanded and redefined the crime of rape to reflect modern notions of equality and legal propriety."
-There is a reason why feminists want to change the definition and it has nothing to do with abusive behavior.
+There is a reason why feminists want to change the definition, and it has nothing to do with abusive behavior.

 If a husband is abusing his wife, sexually or not, it falls under the laws for abusive behavior, not rape.
 This has always existed.
-An abused wife always had the ability to make charges of abuse if such were the case.
+An abused wife could always make charges of abuse if such were the case.
 But feminism wants to undermine the concept of marriage.
 They want to deny that marriage is a case of two people becoming one.
-They want the wife to assert independence from her husband and the threat of a rape charge is just one method railroaded through the courts and legislatures.
+They want the wife to assert independence from her husband, and the threat of a rape charge is just one method railroaded through the courts and legislatures.

 You have been completely wrong about rape without witnesses being unpunished under the Old Testament law.
-The workbook pointed it out if a man raped a woman and there were no witnesses, he died, but she was presumed innocent.
+The workbook pointed out that if a man raped a woman and there were no witnesses, he died, but she was presumed innocent.
 "But if a man finds a betrothed young woman in the countryside, and the man forces her and lies with her, then only the man who lay with her shall die" (Deuteronomy 22:25).
-In the Mosaical law it takes at least two witnesses to carry out a death penalty, but what most people don't realize is that physical evidence is counted as a witness.
-This the woman's word plus any other physical evidence that sex took place was enough to lead to a man's conviction and death sentence.
+In the Mosaical law, it takes at least two witnesses to carry out a death penalty, but what most people don't realize is that physical evidence is counted as a witness.
+This woman's word, plus any other physical evidence that sex took place, was enough to lead to a man's conviction and death sentence.